Why Every Professional Should Use AI Writing Tools in 2026

 • End-to-end encryption for all data transmission

-• No storage of user content on company servers
+• Zero-knowledge architecture - no storage of user content on company servers

-• No use of your data for AI training without explicit consent
+• No use of your data for AI training without explicit opt-in consent

-• Compliance with GDPR, CCPA, and industry-specific regulations
+• Compliance with GDPR, CCPA, SOC 2 Type II, and industry-specific regulations

 The best business writing tools process your text locally on your device whenever possible.
 Your confidential email never leaves your phone or computer.
 The AI model runs right there, makes suggestions, and nothing gets transmitted externally.